7 Day Sailing Itinerary for Newport RI, Cape Cod, Nantucket and Marthas Vineyard

-Hadley Harbor is a beautiful and well-protected anchorage.
+Head from Cape Cod to Hadley Harbor is a beautiful and well-protected anchorage.
 There are some depth constraints in the harbor, so timing your entry according to the tides may be necessary for boats with an 8 foot draft or more.

 It's never very crowded here, and a perfect spot for dinner and an overnight.
 Woods Hole is a somewhat bohemian collection of scientists (from the world famous Woods Hole Oceanagraphic Institute), blue blood New Englanders, and vacationers.
 You will also see the constant ferrys to Martha's Vineyard and Nantucket.